Shagari Mohammed

-Shehu Mohammed Shagari (born 29 November 1990 in Kano) is a Nigerian footballer who is currently playing in the Nigerian Premier League for Kano Pillars F.C.
+Shehu Mohammed Shagari (born 29 November 1990) is a Nigerian footballer who is currently playing in the Nigerian Premier League for Kano Pillars F.C.

 Career

 Shehu began 2004 his career with the second team of Kano Pillars F.C.
 The left Midfielder was promoted to the first team in 2008.

 International career

 Shagari is member of the 2009 FIFA U-20 World Cup squad.
 He was a reserve player in the first game on 25 September against Venezuela and was with the team in the August 2009 Training Camp in Spain.